 Next, click the Normal view button in the bottom left corner of the screen, and edit your page contents in the editor's WYSIWYG view.

 Your html code must include an absolute link to your style sheet, and absolute links to any images or other media items you wish to display on the page.

 The Active Editor includes many advanced features.

 A help file, plus tutorials will be provided shortly to assist in learning how to use the application..

 Once you have finished editing your page, click the html view button, then select and copy all the code.
 Paste your code into a good quality plain text editor such as Notepad++ and save the file with an appropriate name and an html file extension.

-Next, access your SBI hosting account and upload the html file to your SBI website account using SBI's Upload Your Own html feature.
+Next, access your Solo Build It hosting account and upload the html file to your Solo Build It website account using Solo Build It's Upload Your Own html feature.

 After you upload your own html pages, always check each newly uploaded page in several different web browsers, such as Firefox, Internet Explorer and Google Chrome, etc. to ensure that the page display is identical in each browser.